ConU-REL/COEN446-project/README.md

 The following messages have been implemented:

+1. Conect

+   Contains the header "CONNECT" with no content
-1. Connack
+2. Connack

    Contains the header "ACK" with no content
-2. Publish
+3. Publish

    Contains header "PUB", then the Topic to publish to, the QoS level, the Retain flag, and the actual message content
-3. Subscribe
+4. Subscribe

    Contains the header "SUB" followed by a list of topics to subscribe to
-4. Suback
+5. Suback

    Contains the header "ACK" with the content "SUB" followed by a list of return values for all of the requesed subscription topics
-5. Unsubscribe
+6. Unsubscribe

    Contains the header "UNSUB" followed by a list of topics to unsubscribe from
-6. Unsuback
+7. Unsuback

    Contains the header "ACK" with the content "UNSUB"
-7. Disconnect
+8. Disconnect

    Contains the header "DISC" and no further content